mahebbar/MayaOnlineDocs/integration.md

 **To delete a cluster, use the following procedure.**

 1. Click **Delete **in the **Active connections** box.
-   You will see that the clusters are not visible in the **Active connections** box.
+   You will see that the clusters are now not visible in the **Active connections** box.

 ### Adding Slack Configuration